gbdev/gbdev.github.io/README.md

 # gbdev website

-This is the source repository of the Game Boy development website hosted at [gbdev.io](https://gbdev.io), powered by Vuepress 2.x
+This is the source repository of main website of the Game Boy development iniative, hosted at [gbdev.io](https://gbdev.io).
+Powered by Vuepress 2.x

 You need Node (> 14.x) and yarn.